sketchplugins/plugin-directory/README.md

 - [Abstract](https://www.goabstract.com/), by Abstract: Abstract is a file management and version control tool for Sketch files
 - [Sketch Palettes](https://github.com/andrewfiorillo/sketch-palettes), by Andrew Fiorillo: Sketch plugin that lets you save and load colors in the color picker
 - [Flatten Plugin for Sketch](https://github.com/einancunlu/flatten-plugin-for-sketch), by Emin İnanç Ünlü: Flatten single or multiple layers instantly, create shared artboard styles, keep them all updated like a boss and boost your Sketch document performance.
-- [Sketch Copy Paste Layout Settings](https://github.com/francisvega/sketch-copy-paste-layout-settings), by Francis: Copy layout settings from one artboard and paste into multiples artboards.
 - [Git Sketch Plugin](https://github.com/mathieudutour/git-sketch-plugin), by Mathieu Dutour: A Git client generating pretty diffs built right into Sketch.
 - [TinyFaces 👦🏼👨🏾👩🏻](https://github.com/maximedegreve/tinyfaces-sketch-plugin), by Maxime De Greve: Fill content with random avatars & data
 - [Select Similar Layers](https://github.com/wonderbit/sketch-select-similar-layers), by Wessley Roche: A plugin that selects layers with similar attributes to those of the layer currently selected.
 - [Egmont Plugin](https://github.com/interfacemarket/egmont-plugin), by Interface.Market: Sketch plugin for create squircle shapes.
 - [Batch Create Symbols](https://github.com/demersdesigns/sketch-batch-create-symbols), by Paul Demers: A plugin for Sketch to convert selected layers to individual symbols.
 - [Clean Up SF UI Type](https://github.com/schwa23/cleanupsfui), by Joshua Dickens: Sketch Plugin to clean up SF UI fonts character spacing & normalize text & display variants.
-- [Sketch Grid Master](https://github.com/exevil/sketch-grid-master), by Vyacheslav Dubovitsky: Grid Master is a Sketch plugin that fixes long-standing bugs and adds new functionaity related on work with Grid and Layout.
 - [emmet-sketch](https://github.com/lifeiscontent/emmet-sketch), by lifeiscontent: Sketch Plugin to use emmet in Sketch
 - [Sparkliner](https://github.com/volorf/sparkliner), by Oleg Frolov: Sparkliner — easy way to make sparkline graph
 - [Randomcolors](https://github.com/avadhbsd/randomcolors), by Avadh: Sketch App Plugin For Applying Random Colors To A Selection Of Objects.